Effective Free Energy Landscapes and Black Hole Thermodynamic Phase Transitions: Introduction

-A recent interesting development on the dynamics of black hole phase transitions has been the so-called free energy landscape approach \cite{LW1,LW2,LW3}.
+A recent interesting development on the dynamics of black hole phase transitions has been the so-called free energy landscape approach to the Hawking-Page transition considered in \cite{LW1}.
 In this formalism, it is assumed that there exists a canonical ensemble of a series of black hole spacetimes with arbitrary horizon radius at a given ensemble temperature.
 This ensemble consists also intermediate states which are not solutions of the Einstein equation as well as stable and unstable black hole solutions.
 An off-shell Gibbs free energy, obtained by replacing the Hawking temperature of the on-shell free energy by the ensemble temperature, is defined for every spacetime state in the ensemble.
 The horizon radius is treated as the order parameter.
 The minima (maxima) of this function correspond to the various stable (unstable) black hole states.
-This off-shell Gibbs free energy is then treated as an effective drift potential of an associated Fokker-Planck equation used to study the stochastic dynamics of black hole phase transition under thermal fluctuations.
+This generalized Gibbs free energy is then treated as an effective drift potential of an associated Fokker-Planck equation used to study the stochastic dynamics of black hole phase transition under thermal fluctuations.
 This approach has been applied to phase dynamics of the the Schwarzschild-AdS systems in \cite{LW1}, and to the RN-AdS systems in \cite{LW2}.
+It was later shown that the generalized free energy can be derived from the Einstein-Hilbert action of the Euclidean gravitational instanton with a conical singularity \cite{LW3}.
 Subsequently, other forms of free energy landscapes have been proposed, such as the Landau free energy \cite{X1} and the thermal potential \cite{X2}.
-The landscape approaches have since been extended to other black holes systems \cite{Y,LW4,LW5,W}, and Kramers escape rates of phase transitions have also been considered recently \cite{A1,X3,A2}.
+The landscape approaches have since been extended to other black holes systems, eg., the Kerr-AdS black hole \cite{Y}, Hawking-Page transition with non-Markovian effects \cite{LW4}, the dyonic AdS black hole \cite{LW5}, black hole in massive gravity \cite{WLL}, etc. Kramers escape rates of phase transitions have also been considered recently \cite{X3,A1,X4,A2}.